06Etka/Solar3D/README.md

 - **Stationary Planets:** 3D mesh of planets with corresponding textures.
 - **UV Sphere Projection:** Planets are represented by UV spheres, which are mapped with textures.
 - **Camera Movement:** Interactive camera controls to navigate the scene.
+- **Planets Orbiting:** Implementing orbital mechanics for the planets to orbit around a central star.
+- **Lighting System:** Adding dynamic lighting and shadows to improve the scene's realism.

 ## Current Technologies Used